 Oregon Investment Advantage:

-This program helps companies start or locate new operations or business units in Oregon, by potentially exempting the taxable income from a certified facility for up to 10 years on state personal or corporate tax returns.
+This program helps companies start or locate new operations in Oregon, by potentially exempting the taxable income from a certified facility for up to 10 years on state personal or corporate tax returns.
 In addition to being located in an eligible county, the facility needs to be on an industrially zoned site or inside the urban growth boundary of a city with less than 15,000 in population.
 The business firm must create five or more new "full-time, year-round" jobs at the facility.
-At the time of application for preliminary certification with Business Oregon, the expectation should be that the facility's operations will not compete for sales or resources with existing employers in the local area/economy, and they need to be unlike any other that the company has in Oregon.
+At the time of application for preliminary certification with Business Oregon, the facility's operations can not compete for sales or resources with existing employers in the local area/economy, and they need to be unlike any other that the company has in Oregon.

 Standard Enterprise Zone property tax abatement:

-This program offers immediate, upfront cash savings on new investments in one of nearly 60 ruralwww.oregon4biz.com/The-Oregon-Advantage/Incentives/The-oregon-Investment-Advantage and urban designations.
-Manufacturing, processing, storage, distribution, call centers, and corporate headquarters are all examples of eligible activities.
-Qualified new buildings, additions, modifications, machinery and equipment at the authorized site in the zone are 100 percent exempt from property tax abatement, if employment increases by the greater of 10 percent or at least one new, full-time job.
+This program offers immediate, upfront savings on new investments in one of nearly 60 ruralwww.oregon4biz.com/The-Oregon-Advantage/Incentives/The-oregon-Investment-Advantage and urban designations.
+Manufacturing, processing, storage, data centers, distribution, call centers, and corporate headquarters are all examples of eligible activities.
+Qualified new buildings, additions, modifications, machinery and equipment at the authorized site in the zone are 100 percent exempt from property tax assessment, if employment increases by the greater of 10 percent or at least one new, full-time job.
 The period of exemption is for a minimum of the first three years after the construction/installation of qualified property.
 A local agreement may extend the abatement up to a total of five consecutive years, with the requirement in most cases that average annual "compensation" (with benefits) for all new employees equals or exceeds 150 percent of the most recent county average annual wage figure at authorization, and/or other mutually agreed upon requirements.

 Construction-in-Process property tax abatement: